-If the Race Director decides to interrupt a race at any point from the start of the warm up lap onwards, then red flags will be displayed at the finish line and at all marshals' posts the red lights will be displayed around the circuit.
+If the Race Director decides to interrupt a race at any point from the start of the warm up lap onwards, then red flags will be displayed at the finish line and at all marshals' posts the red flags/lights will be displayed around the circuit.
 Riders must immediately slow down and return to the pit lane.

-The results will be the results taken at the last point where the leader and all other riders on the same lap as the leader had completed a full lap without the red flag being displayed.
+The results will be the results taken at the last point where the leader had completed a full lap without the red flag being displayed, and the classification established as follows:

-Exceptions: